 So, how do you grab someone’s attention?
 Stand out from inbox clutter with an engaging subject line.
 Get creative!
 Keep your subject lines conversational, compelling, personal and fun.
 It's always good to take a step back, channel your audience, and ask, "What would make them open this email?"

 Content is king, as they say.
-Now that you did all of this work to get your readers to open your email, it is time to entice them with your content.
-Make sure your content is short, no one wants to open an email and have an entire book to read.
+Now that you did all of this work to get your readers to open your email, it’s time to entice them with your content.
 Your email should be easy to skim and filled with engaging content.

 A good rule of thumb—before writing your email ask yourself these two questions: